lawrencecpaulson/lawrencecpaulson.github.io/_drafts/Foundations.md

 * the existence of irrational numbers
 * Berkeley's [criticism of infinitesimals](https://plato.stanford.edu/entries/continuity/)
 * the infinite
+* the discovery of non-Euclidean geometries
 * Russell's paradox (1901) and many others

-The story of Pythagoras trying to suppress the shocking discovery of irrational numbers such as $\sqrt2$, the hypotenuse of a right triangle, is probably mythical.
+The story of Pythagoras trying to suppress the shocking discovery of irrational numbers such as $\sqrt2$, the ratio of the diagonal of a square to its side, is probably mythical.
 But it seems that [they noticed](https://plato.stanford.edu/entries/dedekind-foundations):

 > The Greeks’ response to this startling discovery culminated in Eudoxos’ theory of ratios and proportionality, presented in Chapter V of Euclid’s Elements.